SylvainTran/The-Walk-Show/docs/index.rst

 --------

 - Recruit machine actors as content in your stream
-- Earn donation credits and refine your actors
+- Earn donation credits and refine your actors or your script
 - Add dynamic life-or-death content to your channel
 - Setup your scene as you want during streaming
-- Control your actors' fates in an entertaining game
-- Generate data sets about death and experience it from your own hands, from the perspective of your actors
+- Generate symbiotic understanding about death and experience it from your own hands, from the perspective of your actors

 Installation
 ------------